Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 High Blood Pressure

-Blood pressure measures the pressure of your blood against the walls of your arteries.
-When that pressure grows too much, this is referred to as high blood pressure[7] – or hypertension.
+Those with fatal familial insomnia may present symptoms related to autonomic dysfunction, including high blood pressure.2 Blood pressure measures the pressure of your blood against the walls of your arteries.
+When that pressure grows too much, this is referred to as high blood pressure10.

 Health experts say many individuals may not feel the effects of high blood pressure apart from headaches, shortness of breath, or nosebleeds.
-However, high blood pressure is a dangerous health condition because it could eventually lead to serious health complications such as heart attack, stroke, aneurysm, heart failure, impaired blood vessels, metabolic syndrome, cognitive difficulties, and dementia.
+However, high blood pressure can be a dangerous health condition because it could eventually lead to serious health complications such as heart attack, stroke, aneurysm, heart failure, impaired blood vessels, metabolic syndrome, cognitive difficulties, and dementia.8

 Unable to Maintain Body Temperature

-Individuals with Fatal Familial Insomnia can also have trouble maintaining stable, healthy body temperature patterns.
-According to research[8], Fatal Familial Insomnia can affect a person’s circadian rhythms, natural body clocks that regulate sleep-wake patterns.
+People with fatal familial insomnia can also have trouble maintaining stable, healthy body temperature patterns.2 According to research11, this disease can affect a person’s circadian rhythms, natural body clocks that regulate sleep-wake patterns.

 Circadian rhythms prepare the body for sleep, and an example of this is lowering the body’s core temperature.
-However, individuals with Fatal Familial Insomnia typically have elevated core body temperatures, which may further explain their disconnect from sleep.
+However, people with fatal familial insomnia typically have elevated core body temperatures, which may further explain their disconnect from sleep.11

 Profuse Sweating and Crying

-An individual may also see an increase in the production of sweat and tears resulting from Fatal Familial Insomnia.
-Earlier, we mentioned Silvano, an Italian man who had Fatal Familial Insomnia and a family history of this disease.
-According to the scientists, excessive sweating was one of the other symptoms he he developed in addition to insomnia.
+A person may also see an increase in the production of sweat and tears resulting from fatal familial insomnia.2 Earlier, we mentioned Silvano, an Italian man who had this disease and a family history of it.
+Excessive sweating was one of the other symptoms he developed in addition to insomnia.8

 Diagnosing Fatal Familial Insomnia

-To diagnose FFI, a doctor will first review your symptoms.
-From there, the physician may perform a clinical exam and refer to a sleep specialist to undergo a sleep study – or polysomnography[9].
+To diagnose fatal familial insomnia, a doctor will first review your symptoms.
+From there, the physician may perform a clinical exam and refer to a sleep specialist to undergo a sleep study, or polysomnography12.

-Polysomnography is used to help diagnose various sleep disorders.
+A polysomnography is used to help diagnose various sleep disorders.
 During this test, the sleep specialist will hook you up to equipment that measures your brain waves, blood oxygen levels, heart rate, breathing, and leg and eye movements while you are asleep.
-Sleep tests can either be provided in a clinic or at home.
+Sleep tests can either be provided in a clinic or at home.12

-Since this is an inherited disease, genetic testing may confirm whether the individual has Fatal Familial Insomnia.
+Since this is an inherited disease, genetic testing may confirm whether the individual has fatal familial insomnia.
 In some cases, the person may already know a family member who has had this condition.
-Genetic testing involves looking for variations or mutations in your DNA.
+Genetic testing involves looking for variations or mutations in your DNA13.

 Treatment Options

-There is no known cure for Fatal Familial Insomnia.
-As a result, treatment of this disease focuses on mitigating symptoms to help the individual feel as comfortable as possible.
+There is no known cure for fatal familial insomnia.
+As a result, treatment of this disease focuses on mitigating symptoms to help the individual feel as comfortable as possible.2

-According to the National Center for Advancing and Translation Sciences, a person with FFI may see a team of specialists, including a neurologist, medical geneticist, and social worker.
-Family counseling is also highly encouraged.
-FFI’s rare status means you may need to reach out to universities, national, or even international outlets to find healthcare professionals who specialize in this field.
+The patient may be recommended to see a team of specialists, including a neurologist, medical geneticist, and counselor.
+The rare status of this disease means you may need to reach out to universities, national, or even international outlets to find healthcare professionals who specialize in this field.

 Emerging Science

-Currently, an ongoing study is looking to see if the drug doxycycline, which is normally used to treat bacterial infections, could be a preventative treatment[11] for Fatal Familial Insomnia.
-The study participants have a genetic risk for developing FFI and will be taking doxycycline for ten years.
+Currently, an ongoing study is looking to see if the drug doxycycline, which is normally used to treat bacterial infections, could be a preventative treatment14 for fatal familial insomnia.
+The study began in 2015 and participants who have a genetic risk for developing FFI will be taking doxycycline for 10 years.

 Other Neurological Sleep Disorders

-Fatal Familial Insomnia is one type of neurological sleep disorder.
-However, there are additional sleep disorders caused by neurological issues[12].
+Fatal familial insomnia is one type of neurological sleep disorder.
+However, there are additional sleep disorders caused by neurological issues15.

 Central Sleep Apnea

 Central sleep apnea is a disorder in which a person’s breathing continually starts and stops while asleep.
-More specifically, the brain cannot send the correct signals to the airway muscles, which causes gaps in breathing.
+The reason for this is that the brain cannot send the correct signals to the airway muscles16, which causes gaps in breathing.
 Another form of sleep apnea, obstructive, is more common due to a physical blockage in the airway’s path.

 Circadian Rhythm Disorders